typst/typst/docs/guides/tables.md

     [Voltage], [220V ± 5%], [218V], [Pass],
     [Current], [5A ± 0.5A], [4.2A], [Fail],
   ),
-) <probeA>
+) <probe-a>

-The results from @probeA show that the design is not yet optimal.
+The results from @probe-a show that the design is not yet optimal.
 We will show how its performance can be improved in this section.
 ```